Achiuwa’s double-double leads No. 21 Memphis past USF 68-64

 Memphis had 22 turnovers but helped itself down the stretch by doing a better job of protecting the ball over the last 10 minutes.

-The Tigers also overcame a slow start from the foul line, making eight of 11 free throws in the last 5:28 to rebound from consecutive losses to Georgia and No. 23 Wichita State.
+The Tigers also overcame a slow start from the foul line, making eight of 11 free throws in the last 5:28.

+“David Collins is an unbelievable player.
+He’s one of the most underrated players in the country,” Hardaway said.
+“At that point when he got that dunk, I just said to the boys: ‘There’s plenty of time left, we have to shut him down.’
+We just tried to put our attention on not letting David beat us and it worked out for us.”

 LINEUP SHUFFLE